Configuration Initialization

 nix flake init -t github:yunfachi/denix#minimal

-You can also copy the minimal configuration template without the rices:
+You can also clone the minimal configuration template without the rices:

 nix flake init -t github:yunfachi/denix#minimal-no-rices